PolisettyRoshan/java-learning/README.md

 java is a high level progrme
-we should convert into machine level and then to low level to convet that we use java and javac commands
+we should convert into machine level and then to low level to convet that we use java and javac command

+[] java commands
+[] What should be the class name and file name

+Date: 20/2/2024

+[] Variables

+[] Variable naming conventions

+[] different data types in programming languages

+[] different cases

+[] what is int datatype